Skip to content

 Autumn or subject meetings

-The round of meetings of colleagues involved in the British OIB organised by the schools’ group.
+The round of meetings of colleagues involved in the British BFI organised by the schools’ group.
 Three meetings take place in France: an English teachers’ meeting, a History-Geography teachers’ meeting and a Heads of Section meeting.
 Normally the first two are in October and the latter in November.

 Boldset